shahran-n/Property-Value-Correlation/README.md

-# 📊 Noise vs Residential Units Analysis
+# 📊 Noise Complaints vs Property Sales Correlation Analysis

 ## Overview
-**Noise vs Residential Units Analysis** is a data-driven project that explores the correlation between noise complaints and the number of residential units in different areas.
-Using Python and data visualization tools, this project analyzes relationships within a dataset to provide insights into urban noise patterns.
+**Noise Complaints vs Property Sales Correlation Analysis** is a data-driven project that explores the correlation between noise complaints and the number of residential units sold in different areas.
+Using Python and data visualization tools, this project analyzes relationships within a dataset to provide insights into urban patterns.

 ## 🚀 Features

 ### 📂 Data Handling
-- Loads an Excel file containing noise complaint counts and residential unit totals.
+- Loads an Excel file containing noise complaint counts and residential unit sales totals.
 - Cleans data by removing infinite values and NaNs.

 ### 📈 Statistical Analysis
-- Computes the **Pearson correlation coefficient** to measure the strength of the relationship between noise and residential density.
+- Computes the **Pearson correlation coefficient** to measure the strength of the relationship between noise and residential sale density.
 - Displays the **p-value** to assess statistical significance.

 ### 📊 Visualization
-- **Scatter Plot with Regression Line**: Shows the relationship between noise count and residential units.
+- **Scatter Plot with Regression Line**: Shows the relationship between noise count and residential sales.
 - **Correlation Heatmap**: Provides an overview of correlations within the dataset.

 ## 🔧 Setup & Installation